anon-blue/anon.blue/README.txt

 with rats.
 And rats make me crazy.
 Crazy?
 I was crazy once.
 They locked me in a room.
 A rubber room.
 A rubber room with rats.
 And rats make me crazy.
 Crazy?
 I w as crazy once.
 They locked me in a room.
 A rubber room.
 A rubber room with rats.
  And rats make me crazy.
-Crazysssssssssssdddssssssssssssssssssssssssssssssssssss sssssssssssssssdcddsddssdddsd.......hjinicehaircutzetchen.....v  hbcnjcnkxmdhbjn akxmsLXCHDFBJSNKXAMSCLZ,ZVFHGBSCXJNAZl<HCBD J<YF78 Fac Fac DFasFac Fascinating..
+Crazy?
+I was crazy once.
+They locked me in a room.
+A ru bber room.
+A rubber room with rats.
+And rats make me crazy.
+Crazy?
+I was crazy o nce.
+They locked me in a room.
+A rubber roomJ<YF78 Fac Fac DFasFac Fascinating..
 ...........................................................asdsadasdasdsaasdasds
 adasdasdasdddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
 dddddddddddddddddd.......................................fggyyuhcrr5678ijbbtrr55